etiennedevaux/planner/README.md

 Both of these are achieved by making the site available as an externally facing URL via the GitHub pages.

-To add GitHub pages to a site (or to change setting)
+To add GitHub pages to a site (or to change settings)

 1. Logon to GitHub
 2. Go to Repositories
-3. Select the desired repository (e.g. warksar)
+3. Select the desired repository (e.g. planner)
 4. Go to Settings
 5. Scroll down to the GitHub Pages section
 6. In the Source section click on the dropdown (default value None, but maybe already configured to point to a given branch such as Main)